pr0v3rbs/FirmAE/README.md

 # FirmAE

-Stable release hosted by Mick Beer, aka n0s3y, to provide a release that is up to date with the current KALI release BUT with maintained code to make sure you can emulate the firmware you want to. -- Mick
+Stable release hosted by Mick Beer, aka n0s3y, to provide a release that is up to date with the current KALI release BUT with maintained code to make sure you can emulate the firmware you want to.

 poc:
 ![image](https://user-images.githubusercontent.com/105726899/191462312-e8393e3e-8c3c-45f3-8aed-518f12609df1.png)